Third-Order Short-Time Expansions for Close-to-the-Money Option Prices under the CGMY Model: Introduction

 while in the case of a non-zero independent Brownian component ($\sigma\neq 0$),

 for (different) constants $d_{1}$ and $d_{2}$, which are explicitly given in the sequel.
-For extensions of these results to a more general class of L\'{e}vy processes, we refer the reader to~\cite{FigueroaLopezGongHoudre:2014}.
+For extensions of these results to a more general class of processes, we refer the reader to~\cite{FigueroaLopezGongHoudre:2014} and~\cite{FigueroaLopezOlafsson:2014}.

-In this paper, we derive the third-order asymptotic behavior for the close-to-the-money option prices (\ref{CallPriceDfn}) in the CGMY model both with and without an independent Brownian component, when the log-moneyness $\kappa_{t}$ converges to $0$ (so that the strike $K$ converges to $S_{0}$) at a suitable rate, as the maturity $t$ goes to $0$.
-In particular, we obtain the third-order asymptotic behavior of the ATM option prices under both models.
-Moreover, these results are in line with the intuitive idea that if $K$ is close enough to $S_{0}$ (relative to the time-to-expiration $t$), then the third-order expansion for ATM option prices is still accurate.
-See also~\cite{MijatovicTankov:2013} and~\cite{FigueroaLopezOlafsson:2014} for other pieces of work where close-to-the-money asymptotics of first- and second-order are studied.

-There are important reasons for considering the third-order expansions.
-As shown in the numerical examples provided in~\cite[Section 6]{FigueroaLopezGongHoudre:2014}, though being a significant improvement over the first-order expansion, in some cases the second-order expansion is not that accurate unless $t$ is extremely small.
+In this {\Red paper}, we derive the third-order asymptotic behavior for the close-to-the-money option prices (\ref{CallPriceDfn}) in the CGMY model both with and without an independent Brownian component, when the log-moneyness $\kappa_{t}$ converges to $0$ at a suitable rate, as the maturity $t$ goes to $0$.
+Our motivations for considering these expansions are twofold.
+First, though being a significant improvement over the first-order expansion, in some cases the second-order expansion might not be that accurate unless $t$ is extremely small (see the numerical examples provided in~\cite[Section 6]{FigueroaLopezGongHoudre:2014} {and also in Section \ref{NumExples} herein)}.
 This is particularly true in the presence of an independent Brownian component.
-As shown in the sequel (see the figures in Section \ref{NumExples} below), the third-order expansions, derived here, can significantly improve the approximation accuracy.
-Moreover, in the same way as the asymptotic behavior of the leading term substantially changes when $Y$ transitions at $1$, we uncover a similar phenomenon for the third-order term, but this time when $Y$ transitions at $3/2$.
+As shown in the sequel, the third-order expansions, derived here, can {dramatically} improve the approximation's accuracy, {even for maturities as large as a few years (see, e.g., {\Red the} left panel of Figure \ref{FgATMP} in Section \ref{NumExples}).
+As shown herein, this improvement in accuracy allows to provide adequate calibration of some model parameters such as the volatility $\sigma$ of the Brownian component and the jump intensity $C$ of the CGMY model}.
+Second, the expansions developed here shed a new light on the effects of both the volatility of the continuous component and the jump parameters in the behavior of option prices, near expiration, when the strike is close to the spot price.
+In particular, in the same way as the asymptotic behavior of the leading term substantially changes when $Y$ transitions at $1$, we uncover a similar phenomenon for the third-order term, but this time when $Y$ transitions at $3/2$.
 This identifies the value of $Y=3/2$ as another transition point for the asymptotic behavior of ATM option prices.